Rhime-design/Rhime-design/Readme.md

 Children's literature, pure literature, philosophy📖, modern thought, sociology, religious studies (Buddhism, Islam), economics, psychology, ethics, cats, black clothes, corners, edges, and shade🌚.

 I'm particularly influenced by French contemporary thought and the German children's author Michael Ende.
-In other words, like you, I don't like capitalism very much.💸😂
+In other words, like you, I don't like capitalism very much💸😂
 That's why I'm interested in pioneering post-capitalism with blockchain, Dweb technology, etc.

 ## How to contact me on the web?